Skip to main content

 To implement role-based access control (RBAC) in your MCP server, your authorization server needs to support issuing access tokens with scopes.
 Scopes represent the permissions that a user has been granted.

 Logto provides RBAC support through its API resources (conforming RFC 8707: Resource Indicators for OAuth 2.0) and roles features.
-Here's how to set it up:
+Here's a quick overview:

 1. Sign in to Logto Console (or your self-hosted Logto Console)